 Special interest groups

-The Council has formed a number of special interest groups, to provide specific support and strategic engagement to segments of the membership.
-Special interest groups are led by a national committee or board, under specific terms of reference set by the Council.
+The Board has formed a number of special interest groups, to provide specific support and strategic engagement to segments of the membership.
+Special interest groups are led by a national committee or board, under specific terms of reference set by the Board.